Prince Harry and Meghan Markle's Wedding Cake: All the Details

 "Kinda excited to announce this one!!" the bakery posted on Tuesday.
 "Violet has been chosen to make the wedding cake for Prince Harry and Meghan Markle @kensingtonroyal.
 They both share so many of the same values regarding food provenance, sustainability, seasonality and of course flavor!
 Xxx."

-According to Violet Cakes' website, the bakery's cakes tend to be decorated in its "simple, rustic style."
+According to its website, Violet Bakery's cakes tend to be decorated in its "simple, rustic style."
 Although, icing pearl decoration and fresh flowers can be added.

+Ptak opened her bakery in 2010.
+Previously, she worked as a pastry chef under Alice Waters at Chez Panisse in Berkeley, Calif.
+She also worked at The Anchor and Hope in London and staged at St. John and Moro.
+In addition, she ran a market stall on Broadway Market in East London.

 Only two months to go until the big day!